mtrimoska/PCS/README.md

 ### Command-line arguments
 By default, the program solves the ECDLP for a random point P and a random secret key x.
 The code has several configuration options:
 ```
--f : choose an f-bit elliptic curve (default is 35)
+-f : choose an f-bit elliptic curve (default is 35 and currently possible values are 5k with k=7,...,23)
 -t : number of threads to use (default is the number of cores avaliable)
 -n : number of runs with different random secret keys (default is 10)
 -s : storage structure (PRTL - default or hash_unix)